 There are two components to pediatric dentistry, preventive care at our dentists’ office and preventive care at home.
-Dr. Andrew Smith and Dr. Bradley Smith have provided this page of information about caring for your child’s teeth to help you keep your child’s smile healthy.
+Dr. Andrew Smith and Dr. Jason Wareham have provided this page of information about caring for your child’s teeth to help you keep your child’s smile healthy.
 If you have questions, please feel free to contact Wasatch Gentle Dental at 801-262-6661.
 We will be happy to provide you with more information and help you schedule your child’s appointment with our caring dental professionals.

 Although brushing and flossing are the two main topics most people think of when they hear the words “home care” or “oral hygiene,” caring for your child’s teeth involves many other factors.
 These include:

 • Diet – Provide your child with a nourishing, balanced diet.
 Limit their intake of sugary foods, and discourage continuous snacking.
 We recommend providing alternative, non-sugary snacks such as celery sticks, carrots, and low-fat yogurt.

 • Oral Habits – If your child uses a pacifier, choose an orthodontically correct model to minimize the risk of developmental problems.
 Our dentists can also suggest strategies to help you child stop sucking his or her thumb.

 • General Oral Hygiene – Rinse toys and pacifiers with warm water, and avoid sharing spoons.
 This will prevent you from sharing the bacteria in your mouth with your child and increasing their risk of cavities and tooth decay.